telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/drag-and-drop-markers.md

 ---
 title: Drag and Drop Markers
-page_title: Drag and Drop Markers
+page_title: Drag and Drop Markers | Kendo UI Map Widget
-description: This article demonstrates how to integrate the Draggable widget with the Map
+description: "Learn how to integrate the Kendo UI Draggable widget with the Kendo UI Map widget."
+slug: howto_draganddropmarkers_map
 ---

-# How to integrate the Kendo UI Draggable widget with the Map
+# Drag and Drop Markers

-This article demonstrates how to integrate the Draggable widget with the Map.

-We will allow markers to be dragged and drop within the visible extent of the map.
-Marker location will be updated on drop.
+The example below demonstrates how to integrate the Kendo UI Draggable widget with the Kendo UI Map.
+Markers are allowed to be dragged and dropped within the visible extent of the Map.
+The location of the marker is updated on drop.

-#### Example: Zoom on Area
+###### Example

 ```html
 <div id="map"></div>
 <script>